Available through the Library

 "Home to one of the largest 'collections of collections' on the Internet, ibiblio.org is a conservancy of freely available information, including software, music, literature, art, history, science, politics, and cultural studies."
 This is an excellent place just to browse.

 Free Ebook Library

 The University of Virginia's Etext Center has made over 2,100 ebooks available to the public.
 These include classic British and American fiction, major authors, children's literature, American history, Shakespeare, African-American documents and much more.
 These ebooks are available for download to use with Microsoft Reader and Palm or to read online.
-Many more collections can be found in the Electronic Text Center's collections and projects, many of which are publicly accessible--though only web versions are available.

 Google Books Search